FoGsesipod/OneMaker-MV/README.md

 ```
 cd qt-5
 ```
-Finally run:
+This command prompt is now ready to handle QT Environment commands.
+For first time installation, run:
 ```
 configure -release -nomake examples -nomake qtwebkit -nomake qtwebengine -opensource
 ```
 And accept the license (`Y`).
 Then replace `qresource.cpp` from this repositroy into `C:\QT\QT-5\qtbase\src\corelib\io\`.

-Then you can run `nmake` when inside a QT Environment cmd to compile QT, for this project we only need to compile `QT5Core.dll`, which shouldn't take too much time.
+Then you can run `nmake` when inside a QT Environment cmd (See the commands above) to compile QT, for this project we only need to compile `QT5Core.dll`, which shouldn't take too much time.
 The `QT5Core.dll` should appear in `C:/QT/qt-5/qtbase/bin/`.
 (These instructions are based off of the instructions [here](https://doc.qt.io/archives/qt-5.5/windows-building.html)).